 Madrid is an incredibly underrated travel destination in Spain.
 So often overlooked in favor of the sunny Costa del Sol, the Canary Islands, Barcelona, and Seville, the Spanish capital is a veritable gold mine of culture, food, and history.

 Three days in Madrid is perfect to get a feel for Spain’s capital and explore the highlights.
+If you allow a few more days, Madrid makes an excellent base to explore further.
+We have put together a guide to the best day trips from Madrid, most easily accessible by train.

 What to do in Madrid